-Interested in helping students learn how to spot a stereotype on a TV show?
+Do your students love to take and edit photos to post on Instagram?
+Are they obsessed with watching (or maybe even becoming!)
+YouTube celebs?
+Do you want to help your students learn how to spot a stereotype on a TV show?
 Or how to identify bias in a news article?
-Are your students obsessed with becoming YouTube celebs?
-Do they love to take and edit photos for Instagram?
-If you answered yes to any of these questions, consider integrating digital and media literacy education into your lessons.
+If you answered yes to any of these questions, consider integrating media literacy education into your lessons.

 Think of it this way: Students learn print literacy -- how to read and write.
-But they should also learn multimedia literacy -- how to "read and write" media messages in different forms, whether it's a photo, video, website, app, or game.
-It's through this powerful combination of critiquing media they consume and analyzing media they create that these skills are put into practice.
+But they should also learn multimedia literacy -- how to "read and write" media messages in different forms, whether it's a photo, video, website, app, videogame, or anything else.
+The most powerful way for students to put these skills into practice is through both critiquing media they consume and analyzing media they create.

-So how should students go about critiquing and analyzing media?
-Most leaders in the digital and media literacy community use some version of these five key questions:
+So, how should students learn to critique and analyze media?
+Most leaders in the digital and media literacy community use some version of the five key questions:

 1. Who created this message?

 Help your students "pull back the curtain" and recognize that all media have an author and an agenda.
 All of the media we encounter and consume was constructed by someone with a particular vision, background, and agenda.
 Help students understand how they should question both the messages they see, as well the platforms on which messages are shared.